 First, make sure to run water over your eyelids (and you might even want to open your eyes slightly to really rinse your eyes out).
 You'll want to continue rinsing your eyes for 2-3 minutes so that no more soap is left in your eyes.
 Once you've done that, your eyes are going to feel irritated and dry because of the shampoo and the dousing of water, but this is normal and will subside.
 Use a hypochlorous acid cleanser to ensure that your eyelids are clean and free of shampoo, and then consider using some preservative free artificial tears in the hours following.

-The first step for ensuring you keep blepharitis at bay is hygiene.
-Washing your face is so important, and we recommend a tea tree oil based face wash because tea tree is a great anti-inflammatory and antimicrobial.
+Washing your face is so important, and we recommend a tea tree oil based face wash.
 Once or twice per day, remove all makeup and lather on your face wash, ensuring that you rinse thoroughly (especially if using the product around the eyes).

 After washing your face, cleanse your eyelids with a hypochlorous acid solution.
-Hypochlorous acid is made naturally by the body to fight microorganisms, and it's a fantastic cleanser for the eyelids and lashes (as we discussed above).
+Hypochlorous acid is made naturally by the body, and it's a fantastic cleanser for the eyelids and lashes (as we discussed above).
 It is nontoxic, gentle, and easy to use.
 Simply spray the solution onto a cotton ball or round, rub it into the base of your eyelashes, and let it dry.
 There's no need to rinse!

 Yes, heat!
 After you remove your makeup (we recommend using a tea tree eyelid wipe) and wash your face, use a warm compress.
-A warm compress eye mask can provide a ton of symptom relief when used daily, and it can be beneficial for helping heat up the oil within the meibomian glands.
+A warm compress eye mask can be beneficial for helping heat up the oil within the meibomian glands.
 When this oil is hardened and stagnant, the glands can begin to atrophy (which we don't want).
 A warm compress may help loosen the oil and get it flowing normally when used consistently.
-If nothing else, it will usually provide some symptom relief!
+The MediViz Mask with Removable Cover is a great option.

 2. BlephEx or NuLids